NativeScript/docs-v7/docs/ui/ng-components/ng-Chart/getting-started.md

 # Chart Getting Started

 In this article, you will learn to start using NativeScript UI Chart: how to initialize the chart, how to create the data series and how to use the different axes.
+The code snippets from this section are available as [a standalone demo application](https://github.com/NativeScript/nativescript-ui-samples-angular).

 * [Plugin Installation](#plugin-installation)
 * [Add Chart to Component Template](#add-chart-to-component-template)